Who is a Production Line Technician?

 Key Milestones:

-- Mid-20th Century: Introduction of electrical and electronic systems in manufacturing, requiring technicians to develop new skills.
+- Mid-20th Century: Introduction of automation technologies, requiring technicians to develop new skills in electronics and programming.

 Future Trends:

-- Sustainability: There will be a growing emphasis on sustainability in manufacturing, requiring technicians to find ways to reduce waste and improve energy efficiency.
+- Sustainability: There will be a greater focus on sustainability in manufacturing, requiring technicians to implement energy-efficient practices and reduce waste.

 Highlights